farroshayray/companyprofile/Readme.md

 ## Design Choices
 - Chose a minimalist design to focus on content.
 - Used CSS media query for responsive layout.
+- Ham button on nav bar
+- CSS animation using `@frame` on main container